 1970s Peill + Putzler Mushroom Table Lamp

-Materials: Crystal hand blown white striped satinized glass.
-Some white painted metal parts, Bakelite socket.
+Materials: Crystal hand blown white opal striped satinised glass.
+Some white painted metal parts (iron and brass).
+Bakelite socket.

 Height: 55 cm / 21.65”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.